nmaas-platform/nmaas-docs/docs/nmaas-applications/tutorials/uptime-kuma.md

     **The default username for the API is always `admin`.**

 !!! danger
     Changing the user's password from the Uptime Kuma web interface after the application has been deployed will make the API addon nonfunctional.
-Contact the NMaaS team in case a password change is necessary.
+Contact the nmaas team in case a password change is necessary.